Flemish Altruism (Constituent Parts 1993–1996)

 Flemish Altruism (Constituent Parts 1993–1996), often referred as Flemish Altruism, is A Minor Forest's debut studio album.
-Some tracks were recorded in 1995 by Steve Albini and some in 1996 by Bob Weston, and was released on the Thrill Jockey label.
+Some tracks were recorded in 1995 by Steve Albini and some in 1996 by Bob Weston.
+It was released on the Thrill Jockey label.

+Critical reception

+AllMusic noted: "For those interested in song-based pop, this is not the right album, but anyone who can settle into a creepy crawl of heavy bass and off-kilter guitars will find this is an excellent work."